ReSTOR® Multifocal IOL

 First, we look at the overall health of the eye.
 If an eye has macular degeneration, severe glaucoma, corneal scarring, or other significant causes of vision loss apart from the cataract, the ReSTOR® lens is not likely to provide as good a result.

 Second, we review data from a wide variety of computerized scans of the eye that are done in the office.
 These include a corneal map, ultrasound measurements of the shape and length of the eye, and a macular scan.
 None of these are invasive tests, and they are performed during your office visit.
-If the results indicate that the eye has significant astigmatism of the cornea (an irregular surface of the eye), the ReSTOR® IOL may not provide an ideal result.
+If the results indicate that the eye has significant astigmatism of the cornea (an irregular surface of the eye), a ReSTOR® Toric IOL can be used.
+This is a multifocal IOL that also corrects astigmatism.

 What are the Side Effects of the ReSTOR® IOL?